What does it really cost to include plus sizes?

 OK, so getting back to the readers question: Yes, it does cost more to have a more inclusive size range and the costs are actualized in the product development/ pre-production stage.
 BUT it costs about the same as launching a new collection with all new designs.
 It’s not that plus sizes specifically cost more, it’s that adding new designs costs more (whether these are new styles or new sizes).

 To be clear, the increased costs associated with plus size line expansion are NOT associated with fabric or sewing time costs—these differences are nominal.
 Using an actual example from our store, the difference between a size small Cass Dress and a size 3X Cass Dress is barely a yard of fabric (and that’s an extremely voluminous design) plus an added 10-15 minutes or so of sewing (for the added lengths and widths).
 The scant additional fabric and sewing time costs are certainly not prohibitive if the garments are priced appropriately.

 Without a doubt, electing to create a more inclusive size range is an INVESTMENT in time, money and resources that a brand must CHOOSE to make—it’s a matter of priorities.
 But to be sure, brands shouldn’t expand their size range because it's the “right thing to do” (even because it is) they should do it because it makes mathematical sense: 68% of American women wear plus sizes, with the average American woman wearing a size 16/18.
-The plus size apparel market is valued at 178 BILLION dollars with an annual growth rate of nearly 5%.
+The global plus size apparel market is valued at 178 BILLION dollars with an annual growth rate of nearly 5%.
 Surely you’re missing a HUGE part of the market by excluding such a large swath of individuals.